 Methamphetamine — also known as ice or crystal meth — is a highly addictive and illegal psychostimulant drug similar to amphetamine.
-It is used for its powerful euphoric effects, which are similar to those of cocaine.
+People use it for its powerful euphoric effects, which are similar to those of cocaine.
 But, its use can also be life-threatening.

 The effect lasts longer than those of cocaine, and it is cheaper and easy to make with commonly available ingredients.
 Street names for this drug include chalk, crank, ice, crystal meth, and speed.